pushpesh-pant-ness/capstone_2/docs/BUILD_PLAN.md

 - Repo scaffold per §3; confirm Bedrock model access with a smoke-test call.
 - Stand up `kind` cluster; confirm `kubectl` context points at it (never a shared cluster).
 - Confirm monitored app exposes `/metrics` and structured logs; add minimal instrumentation if missing.
+- Deploy Alertmanager as new infra pointed at the monitored app's existing Prometheus — it is not part of the monitored app's own stack and must be stood up ourselves (see [DFD.md](./DFD.md) §5 A2).
 - Bring up Postgres, run initial schema migration.

 ### Phase 1 — Observability & Detection (Hour 2–8)